vinitkumar/node-twitter/readme.md

 ## Contributing
-If you wish to contribute to the project, please send me a PR with a feature/fix, I will try and review and get back to you asap.
+If you wish to contribute to the project, please send me a PR with a feature/fix, I will try and review and get back to you as soon as possible.
 If you find any bugs or feature requests, please open a ticket for it with proper description.

 ### Donations: